mraad/spark-dbf/README.md

 Typically, [SBT](http://www.scala-sbt.org/) is used to build Scala based projects, but, I'm using [Maven](http://maven.apache.org/) to build this one.
 The pom.xml has plugins to compile scala and java sources.

-Make sure to first clone and install the [Shapefile](https://github.com/mraad/Shapefile) project.
+Make sure to first clone and install the [Shapefile](https://github.com/mraad/Shapefile) project, then

 ```
 $ mvn clean install